The Power of Coach Supervision Sessions

 I explained parallel process to Jeremy, how as coaches, we experience the feelings that our clients are experiencing and without awareness, we misread them as our own.
 When the feelings are looked at as data, other information that we collect in a non-intellectual capacity, it opens up a whole new avenue to explore with our clients.

-As he saw the potential truth of that, I saw a shift in Jeremy and I knew that next time he met with his client, he would be different with him.
+As he saw the potential truth of that, in coach supervision sessions, I saw a shift in Jeremy and I knew that next time he met with his client, he would be different with him.
 We didn’t explore what he would do, or how he would be different because I’ve seen this shift often enough to know that in the moment, trusting his own intuition, having seen what he’d now seen, he would know what to do when the time is right.

 Maria Iliffe-Wood is a coach supervisor, leadership growth coach and team coach.
 She also works with coaches who would like to write a book but either can’t get started or who have got writer’s block.
 Maria is the author of Coaching Presence, Building Consciousness and Awareness into Coaching Conversations an academic book for coaches and a second book which is something completely different, Daily Yarns, Riding the Lockdown Roller Coaster of Emotions.